jfreal/recipes/turkey-pot-pie.md

-After Thanksgiving, we were looking at a mountain of leftover turkey and were wondering what to do with it.
+After Thanksgiving, I was looking at a mountain of leftover turkey and were wondering what to do with it.
 I've never cooked pot pies before, but I found a recipe online and tweaked it with what we had in the cupboard.
 I was nervous the first time I cooked and hoped I did a good job.

 See, my mother-in-law was over when I cooked the recipe for the first time.
 She's a pot pie aficionado and regularly orders the same pot pie from one of her favorite restaurants.
 During dinner, she took the first bite of the first Westchester Pot Pie ever.
 Worried, I asked her, "Is it good?
 Should I change anything?".
 She put down her fork and looked at me with a serious face and said, "This is better than the restaurant's, don't change a thing!"
 I guess I did ok after all.